quqiOnfree/TarkovChargeCalculation/README.md

 # TarkovChargeCalculation
-This is a app for calculating the charge for trading of Escape from Tarkov.
+This is an app for calculating the charge for trading of Escape from Tarkov.

 ## How to build it
 1. Install vcpkg